 In addition to other professional interests, Laurel speaks and writes on the intersection of faith, culture, and emotional well-being, including women’s issues; mental illness and the church; topics related to the military/veteran population; trauma and posttraumatic stress disorder; and issues related to adoption and infertility.
 She also customizes talks for groups related to emotional and spiritual health.
 You can learn more by visiting her “speaking” page.

 Laurel has been published professionally and in the well-known Extraordinary Women, P31 Woman, and Lifeway’s Journey Magazines.
-In addition to maintaining her own blog, she has written for the American Association of Christian Counselors and “Coffee Break” (out of Thomas Road Baptist Church).
+In addition to maintaining her own blog, she writes for Patheos, and has written for the American Association of Christian Counselors and “Coffee Break” (out of Thomas Road Baptist Church).
 She has also been a contributor for Believe.com, the Ethics and Religious Liberties Commission of the Southern Baptist Convention, To Save a Life, Bound4Life, and For Every Mom.
 You can learn more by visiting her “books & articles” page.

 Laurel’s first trade book “Reclaiming Sanity: Hope and Healing for Trauma, Stress, and Overwhelming Life Events” was released by David C. Cook on June 1st, 2017!
 Go to “Reclaiming Sanity” for more!